 As it is not possible to correctly forecast the trend in rates at all times, the interest rate risk must be managed through absolute authorised amounts of gaps for pre-defined periods in the future.
 At this level, there is a direct link between the volume and the remaining duration of the positions.
 ING Belgium uses several methods to control interest rate risk.
-The most important ones are Value at Risk (VaR), basis point value (BPV) and Earnings at Risk (EaR).
-The bank constantly monitors its maturity profiles, interest rate sensitivity and VaR per dealer book.
+The most important ones are Value at Risk (VaR), basis point value (BPV), Earnings at Risk (EaR) and Net present value (NPV) at Risk.
+The bank constantly monitors its maturity profiles, interest rate sensitivity and VaR, per dealer book and/or per activity.

-7.6.5.3.4 Foreign exchange risk
+6.6.5.3.4 Foreign exchange risk